primodiumxyz/reactive-tables/README.md

 - **Fully typed** - The package is fully typed, with strict types for all properties, methods and functions.
 - **Efficient storage and manipulation** - All properties are stored as tabular data using TinyBase, which allows for performant storage, retrieval, and savvy large-scale manipulation.
 - **Powerful queries** - Using multiple query languages, both over a single or multiple tables, including TinyQL (a typed and programmatic API) (TODO: link example), straightforward human-readable queries (TODO: link example), and built-in direct/hook queries.
-- **Dynamic and reactive** - The tables are reactive, meaning that each table (or group of tables) can be watched for changes, either globally or inside a precise query; including callbacks to trigger side effects, with details on the record and properties that were modified.
+- **Dynamic and reactive** - The tables are reactive, meaning that each table (or group of tables) can be watched for changes, either globally or inside a precise query; including callbacks to trigger side effects, with details on the entity and properties that were modified.
 - **Local tables** - Local tables are tailored for client-side state management, can be aggregated with contract tables, and include all the same methods, as well as optional local storage persistence over sessions.
 - **Storage adapter** - A built-in bridge between onchain logs and direct properties consumption on the client-side, which is a perfect fit for indexer/RPC sync using [the sync-stack](https://www.npmjs.com/package/@primodiumxyz/sync-stack), [as demonstrated in the tests](./__tests__/utils/sync/createSync.ts#83).